-- Bunks are often sleeping platforms that allow a width of 75 centimetres per person.
+- bunks are often sleeping platforms that allow a width of 75 centimetres per person

-Huts don't have these facilities:
+Huts don't have:

 - Huts on Great Walks tracks often have wardens in the peak summer season.
 Wardens will check that visitors have the appropriate hut passes or tickets, provide information about track conditions, side trips and safety, supply weather forecasts (where they have a radio) and help ensure that huts stay clean and tidy.
 They may also provide interpretation of natural, cultural or historic values of places.
 Wardens also visit Serviced and Standard category huts on a regular basis.

 - Huts may be actively managed for their historic values.
 This means the original fabric, design and character of the hut may not have changed much since it was built, and some standard services may be different.
 Interpretation about historic values may be provided.

 - Keep huts clean and tidy.
 A broom, brush and pan are provided—please use them, and leave muddy boots outside.